Ask a Caltech Expert: Professor Richard Flagan on Masks

 This article was reviewed by a member of Caltech's Faculty.

-The questions and answers below have been edited for clarity and concision.
+The questions and answers below have been edited for clarity.

 What has your research found about the effectiveness of different types of commercially available masks?